doars/doars/README.md

 # Doars

-Build reactive web pages without leaving your HTML.
-Large font-end frameworks come at a big cost from compiling to loading.
-Doars is a declarative and light solution that scans the web page and processes the directives found as well as keep the state and content up to date.
+Build reactive websites without leaving your HTML.
+Most other font-end frameworks come at a cost from compiling to loading.
+Doars is a declarative and light solution that scans the webpage then processes the instructions found as well as keep the state and content up-to-date.

-Write logic directly in your layout.
-Simply look at the HTML and read what it does, not just what structure it has.
-You won't need to dig through other files since the functionality is written on the relevant element itself.
+You can write logic directly in your layout, as a result you have to simply look at the HTML to read what the elements do.
+You won't need to dig through other files because the functionality is written on the structure itself.

 ```HTML
 <!-- Add library to the document from a CDN. -->